EthanRutherford/fast-fuzzy/README.md

 * normalizeWhitespace - a boolean specifying whether or not to normalize and trim whitespace.
 Default is `true`
 * returnScores - a boolean specifying whether or not to return the scores.
 Default is `false`
 	* objects are returned in the form `{item, key, score}`

+`fuzzy` accepts a subset of these options (ignoreCase, ignoreSymbols, normalizeWhitespace) with the same defaults.